Yuhribrp/nvim_configs/README.md

 The configurations in this repository are optimized for the following technologies:

 - **Ruby on Rails**: My primary framework for web development.
+- **Rust**: The language I am most engaged and focused on at the moment.
 - **C#**: In progress / Yet to finish.

 ## Installation